fivetran/dbt_ad_reporting/README.md

 - [Twitter Ads](https://github.com/fivetran/dbt_twitter)

 > NOTE: You do _not_ need to have all of these connector types to use this package, though you should have at least two.
+> Additionally, individual platform models may include platform-specific metrics and fields that are better suited for deeper, platform-level analysis.

 ### Output schema
 Final output tables are generated in the following target schema: